vionwinnie/old_website/YelpReview.md

 We can see that for each restaurant, the hierarchical model we set up pass information from one review to another.
 The raw mean for each review can be dispersed widely.
 But after the modeling, the resampled estimation of the same parameter is drawn towards the middle due to the pooling effects.

 ## Prototype Ranking Order:
-With the resampling for both food and service ratings, we can now estimate with more comfort for each aspect of a restaurants.
+With the resampling for both food and service ratings completed, we can now estimate with more comfort for each aspect of a restaurant.
 What happens next is that we extract the score for both food and service and combine into one rating.

 ```python
 food_score = {}